 The project has received local, national and international visitors since opening in July 2018.

-Winner, MAGDA Awards (Museums And Galleries National Awards), 2019.
+Winner, MAGNA Awards (Museums And Galleries National Awards), 2019.